EvMossan/cold-harbor-manager/docs/web_architecture.md

   from `_open_version()` (max `updated_at` + row count) and `Cache-Control`
   set to `public, max-age=30`.
 If the client sends `If-None-Match`, the handler short-circuits with `304` to avoid hitting Postgres.
+- `/api/closed` and `/api/closed_cached` – Returns the history of closed trades (default limit 300).
+The cached version uses the latest `exit_time` from the database to generate an ETag, returning `304 Not Modified` if the history hasn't changed since the last fetch.
 - `/api/equity` – reads `tables['equity']` and accepts a `window`
   parameter so the UI can request `all`, `first_trade` (default), or `Nd` (e.g. `365d`).
 The handler also keeps a TTL cache in `_cache` per window